Irish cuisine: Customs and equipment

 Hospitality was compulsory on all free landowners to welcome kings, bishops, or judges into their homes, with a wider superstitious fear held by the Irish of the consequences of turning away anyone.
 Much evidence for early Irish food exists in the law texts and poetry which were written down from the 7th and 8th century AD onwards.

 The arrival of Christianity also brought new influences from the Middle East and Roman culture.
+Honey bees were not present in the 3rd century, according to Solinus; but the legend of Saint Modomnoc reports that he brought honeybees to Ireland about 540.
+The Bechbretha "bee judgements", initially recorded in the mid 600s, are unique in treating bee swarms as capable of trespass.
+This is related to their treatment of other livestock, but no other legal system applies the concept to bees; it seems that the authors of the Bechbretha were trying to fit the new facts about bees into their longstanding legal ideas about livestock in general.
+The Bechbretha gives Irish words related to honey and beekeeping that are cognate with Indo-European forms across Europe and beyond, possibly derived from early Welsh at the time of Modomnoc.
+The Old Irish word for beeswax is céir, from the Latin ceris, suggesting that honey bees arrived in Ireland after Christianity.

 The main meal was eaten in the afternoon or evening.
 A daytime meal was termed díthat.
 A meal at night, and especially a celebratory one, was called a feis and was often accompanied by beer.
 The main cooking utensil was the cauldron (coire) in which a variety of broths and stews were made.

 Meals consisted of a staple of bread, fresh milk, or a fermented variety such as bainne clabhair, yoghurt or cheese accompanied by an anlann or tarsunn (relish, condiment) usually of vegetables, salted meat or honey, but could be any variety of seasonal foods.
 At the public guesthouses (bruiden) a person of high rank was entitled to 3 tarsunn, a lesser person only one.

+A wooden cup with two or four handles called a mether (meadar in Irish) was used as a communal drinking vessel at gatherings.